 Paralleling the story from our text is a story that involves our text.
 ARZA, the Association of Reform Zionists of America, has procured a Torah scroll from a community in San Diego and is donating that scroll to a progressive congregation in Israel.
 Instead of just being placed on a plane and taking a direct route, however, the scroll is mirroring the journey of our people from thousands of years ago and is winding its way through major cities in the United States, stopping at several congregations along the way.
 On May 2-3, that scroll comes to Temple Sinai.

-Read the complete message from Rabbi Elana Perry in this week's From Shabbat to Shabbat e-blast.
+Read the complete rabbi message in this week's From Shabbat to Shabbat e-blast.

 Sign up to receive our weekly From Shabbat to Shabbat e-blast.

 Social Action Sunday

 Sponsored by Sisterhood/Neshamot, our Social Action Sunday on May 18 will benefit the Atlanta Jewish Coalition for Literacy.
 Sisterhood invites all children (1st-8th grade) of Temple Sinai members to support this great organization with their creativity!
 Students can submit one of the following: